Braid group actions from categorical symmetric Howe duality on deformed Webster algebras: The nilHecke algebra

 \subsection{Thick calculus}

-It is convenient to introduce an enhanced diagrammatic calculus for the nilHecke algebra -- the so-called `thick calclulus'.
-This notation is helpful for providing a graphical calculus for the category of finitely generated projective $\nh_n$-modules, as well as for the Karoubi envelope of categorified quantum $\mf{sl}_2$.
+It is convenient to introduce an enhanced diagrammatic calculus for the nilHecke algebra -- the so-called `thick calculus'.
+This notation is helpful for providing a graphical calculus for the category of finitely generated projective $\nh_n$-modules.
+We are primarily interested in the category of graded projective modules over the nilHecke algebra.
+We can access this category diagrammatically by viewing $\nh_n$ as a one object $\Bbbk$-linear category where the morphisms are the elements of $\nh_n$.
+We then pass to the Karoubi envelope allowing us to split idempotents in the diagrammatic language.
 We review some of the relevant details here, but the reader is referred to \cite{KLMS} for more details.